mitch-parker/rascore/README.md

 - conda install -c conda-forge tqdm
 - conda install -c conda-forge statannot
 - conda install -c conda-forge matplotlib-venn
+- conda install -c conda-forge fpocket

 ## Usage

-Users may provide stuctures in mmCIF or PDB format, or rascore can be used to download available RAS structures from the Protein Data Bank (PDB).
-Importantly, any user inputted structure must be numbered according to UniProt scheme.
+Users may provide RAS stuctures in mmCIF or PDB format for conformational classification, or rascore can be used to download all available KRAS, NRAS, and HRAS structures from the Protein Data Bank (PDB) to conformationally classify.
+Importantly, any user inputted structure(s) must be numbered according to UniProt scheme.
 Below, we provide commands for running the scripts in rascore:

 # Authors